WinFan3672/specialised-filter/README.md

 ## Usage
 - Enter the path to a Python file
 - The tool will run and exit.
 - In the same directory as the Python file, a new file will have been added.
-If the main Python file is called `file.py`, the new one is called `file-filtered.py`.
-Also, `file.py.bak` is created as a backup for the original file.
+If the main Python file is called `file.py`, the new one is called `file_filtered.py`.
+Also, `file.py.bak` is created, which is a backup of the original file.

 # Credits
 - Developed solely by `WinFan3672` under the `MIT License`